 What’s more, you should take into account any balance transfer fees you may be charged with a competing card.
 If you use a card with a fee of 3%-5%, your total borrowing cost will be $150 to $250 higher on a $5,000 balance.

 To keep things simple, you may want to avoid using this card for purchases while you’re paying down debt.
-If you do use it—perhaps to earn the bonus or take advantage of a perk such as cell phone insurance—pay any new purchases in full to avoid impacting your repayment calendar.
-In other words, if you must pay $150 a month to pay off your balance within three years, and you made $500 worth of purchases this month, send your bank $650.
+If you do use it—perhaps to earn the bonus or take advantage of a perk such as cell phone insurance—you must pay our entire balance each month including balance transfer to avoid interest on the new purchases.

 SunTrust Prime Rewards Credit Card’s Excellent Perks